ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCMSG/[MS-OXCMSG].md

 ## [MS-OXCMSG]
 To find the new landing page for [MS-OXCMSG], please visit https://msdn.microsoft.com/en-us/library/cc463900(v=exchg.80).aspx

+Note:
+- [MS-OXCMSG] v20150914 is used to develop the test suite.
+- Message and Attachment Object Protocol.
+- Release date, 9/14/2015.

 The new landing page includes the following:
 - The ability to download the preview, published, and previous versions of the documents in PDF and .docx format.
 - A short abstract describing the document.